afcarl/fss17/index.md

 The goal of this work is to destroy, or at least find limits with my prior work.
-As inputs for that task I offer FLASH, a tool kit that ofers a baseline0 implementation of many of the tools that I think are important.
+As inputs for that task I offer DARE, a tool kit that ofers a baseline0 implementation of many of the tools that I think are important.

+For everything I show you, your response should be:

+- I've been reading some on that topic...
+- ... and I see that there are several other ways to do that thing ...
+- ... and I'm going to code them up and see if they work better than DARE.

 Your job is to

 - research alternate ways to implement any part of that  kit
 - implemenent on of them
-- compare them to FLASH
+- compare them to DARE
-- show where FLASH falls down
+- show where DARE falls down
 - make a recommendation about
-   - when not to use FLASH and use something else
+   - when not to use DARE and use something else
-   - how to improve FLASH to make it let your better thing.
+   - how to improve DARE to make it let your better thing.
-   - how to improve the better thing to make it more like FLASH
+   - how to improve the better thing to make it more like DARE

-Now, of course, you should expect to do better than FLASH.
-FLASH is a one-size-fits all tool designed with a "near enough is good enough" attitude.
+Now, of course, you should expect to do better than DARE.
+DARE is a one-size-fits all tool designed with a "near enough is good enough" attitude.
 Specific tools often do better on specific data sets.
-So consider yourself a success if you prove FLASH a failure!
+So consider yourself a success if you prove DARE a failure!